marczz/mzlinux_pages/text_processing/emacs.md

 So any access to _server.your.domain_ as root like `/sudo:server.your.domain` will go through a ssh connection under your account name.
-Note that the syntax `/sudo:server.your.domain` without this ssh hop is not valid, as sudo can only be used on a localhost.

-We can also without any configuration use an had-hock access by specifying it in the tramp uri.
+Note that the syntax `/sudo:server.your.We can also without any configuration use an had-hock access by specifying it in the tramp uri.
 The previous example would be:

     /ssh:server.your.domain|/sudo:server.your.domain:/path/of/file